luyadev/luya/docs/guide/app-admin-module-permission.md

 In order to make wording clear in this guide section:

-+ Authentication: This means you have to provided an access token, bearere token or session based authenatication mechanism.
++ Authentication: This means you have to provide an access token, bearer auth header or session based authentication mechanism in order to access the given resource.
 + Permission: This means an API or WEB-Route is stored in the LUYA ADMIN permission system and can be associated to given groups which can be then associated to users (both users and api users).
+For example, users can be edited, added and deleted.
-+ user vs api user: Api Users are not able to login in the Admin UI, while users do.
-There are also other limitations Api Users can not do by default.
++ User vs API User: API Users are not able to login in the Admin UI, while Users do.
+There are also other limitations, like API Users can not access actions without permission entries, if disabled (which is by default)
-+ REST/API vs WEB: A REST/API Controller will return josn or xml formatted content and auth must be done via token, while a web controller returns html (scalar values) and authentication is done trough session cookie.
++ REST/API vs WEB: A REST/API Controller will return JSON or XML formatted content and authentication must be done via token, while a web controller returns html (scalar values) and authentication is done trough session cookie.

 ## The menu